matiascshaha/general-dynamics-take-home/README.md

 To integrate these tests into a larger test suite for the full application, I would ensure that reusable functions are general enough to be used by other developers for various use cases, promoting adaptability.
 Key steps include:

-- **Modular Design**: Break down tests into reusable keywords and resource files that can be shared across different test suites.
+- **Reusability**: Break down tests into reusable methods that can be shared across different test suites.
 - **Documentation**: Auto-generate documentation to make test files clear and easy to understand, facilitating ease of use and scalability.
 Use `libdoc` for Robot Framework to generate documentation (e.g., `libdoc path/to/your/resourcefile.resource output/documentation.html`).
-- **Adopt Standards**: Utilize auto-linting tools like `black` to format code according to PEP 8 industry standards.
+- **Code Formatting**: Utilize auto-linting tools like `black` to format code according to PEP 8 industry standards.
 - **Reporting**: Integrate Allure reporting to generate detailed test reports for analysis and debugging.
 - **Continuous Integration**: Integrate tests into CI/CD pipelines to ensure automated testing on code changes.